-We are a development-stage biopharmaceutical company focused on the identification, acquisition, development, and commercialization of novel products for the treatment of rare and ultra-rare diseases, with an initial focus on serious, debilitating metabolic genetic diseases.
-We focus on diseases for which the unmet medical need is high, the biology for treatment is clear, and for which there are no approved therapies.
-Since our inception in 2010, we have in-licensed product candidates for five different diseases that are currently in or have completed Phase 1/2 or Phase 2 clinical studies.
+We are a clinical-stage biopharmaceutical company focused on the identification, acquisition, development, and commercialization of novel products for the treatment of rare and ultra-rare diseases, with a focus on serious, debilitating genetic diseases.
+We target diseases for which the unmet medical need is high, the biology for treatment is clear, and for which there are no currently approved therapies.
+Since our inception in 2010, we have in-licensed potential treatments for multiple rare genetic disorders.
 Our strategy, which is predicated upon time- and cost-efficient drug development, allows us to pursue multiple programs in parallel with the goal of delivering safe and effective therapies to patients with the utmost urgency.